MatthiasValvekens/mvalvekens.be-hakyll/blog/2022/data-validation.md

 In other words, for every user we record a name and the date they joined, and possibly their date of birth, if applicable.
 Next, let's imagine that we have to extract this user data from a `Map String String`.
 Obviously, this is a contrived example, but it'll do for now.

 What about errors?
-To keep things simple, let's say that we are interested in two error condition: missing required fields, and parse errors in fields.
+To keep things simple, let's say that we are interested in two error conditions: missing required fields, and parse errors in fields.
 Those can be represented in the following error type:

 ```haskell